AdamRobinsonSE/accelerated-results-cookbook/README.md

 ## Optimizations

+**Idea for a new feature? please reach out, it may already be in the future plans!**

 What is coming? - This is a long and ever growing list.
 Below isn't everything as I am always thinking of ideas for improvement, but as of now I am comfortable releasing this.

 1. Add ability to add multiple grocery items at once